dadx-jsoft/WeatherWeb/README.md

 # WeatherWeb
-The website show current weather and forecast weather when we enter the city name.
+The website show current weather and forecast weather when we enter the city name 9.
++ Using jsp, servlet.
++ Using OpenWeatherAPI